 - To Carry Out Treatment Functions.
 We may use or disclose your PHI without your permission to enable health care providers to provide you with treatment.

 - To Carry Out Payment Functions.
-We may use or disclose your PHI without your permission to carry out activities relating to reimbursing you for the provision of health care, obtaining premiums, determining coverage, and providing benefits under the policy of insurance that you are purchasing, such as enabling a healthcare provider to make payment arrangements.
+We may use or disclose your PHI without your permission to carry out activities relating to reimbursing you for the provision of health care, obtaining premiums, determining coverage, and providing benefits under the policy of insurance that you are purchasing, such as enabling a health care provider to make payment arrangements.
 Such functions may include reviewing health care services with respect to medical necessity, coverage under the policy, appropriateness of care, or justification of charges.

 - To Carry Out Certain Operations Relating To Your Benefit Plan.
-We also may use for disclose your PHI without your permission to carry out certain limited activities relating to your health insurance benefits, including reviewing the competence or qualifications of health care professionals, placing contracts for stop-loss insurance and conducting quality assessment activities.
+We also may use or disclose your PHI without your permission to carry out certain limited activities relating to your health insurance benefits, including reviewing the competence or qualifications of health care professionals, placing contracts for stop-loss insurance and conducting quality assessment activities.

 - To facilitate the underwriting of insurance; however, we are prohibited from using or disclosing your genetic information for the purpose of underwriting insurance.